Morgan Worsfold-Gregg

-Morgan Taylor Worsfold-Gregg (born 20 September 2003) is an English professional footballer who plays as a midfielder for Cleethorpes Town on loan from Lincoln City.
+Morgan Taylor Worsfold-Gregg (born 20 September 2003) is an English professional footballer who plays as a midfielder for Drexel Dragons.

 Club career

 Lincoln City

 Worsfold-Gregg signed his first professional contract with Lincoln City on 17 March 2022.
 He made his Lincoln City debut against Doncaster Rovers in the EFL Cup on 9 August 2022.
 On 12 August, he joined AFC Rushden & Diamonds on loan.
 He was recalled from his loan on 4 January 2023.
 On 17 February 2023 he joined Cleethorpes Town on loan for the remainder of the season.

+On 8 September 2023, he joined Long Eaton United on a three-month loan.

+On 28 November 2023, it was confirmed he would be joining HCU Huskies soccer team, ahead of the 2024 season.